 Benefits of peer teaching

 A Degreed study found that more than half of all workers will look to their peers first to learn a new skill.
-Yet, few organizations have formalized this approach or actively promoted team networking.
+Yet, few organizations have formal peer teaching strategies in place or encouraged internal networking.

-Those that have, like LinkedIn, quickly realize the benefits.
+Those that have implemented peer to peer teaching quickly realized the benefits, like LinkedIn.
 The company implemented a peer teaching program designed around its key values.
 Participants were asked to share an example of a difficult conversation they were avoiding.
 They were then taught methods of dealing with difficult conversations and role-played them using real examples.
-After they undertook the actual conversations, they reflected on the outcomes with the group, sharing ideas about what worked and what didn't.
+After they had the actual conversations, they reflected on the outcomes with the group, sharing ideas about what worked and what didn't.
 Group members reported that their real-world conversations had become more productive.

 There are many other benefits of peer teaching that can be applied to the workplace: